bencetaro/tabular_notebooks/README.md

 3. spaceship-titanic-notebook
 - In this Kaggle competition set in a sci-fi setting, the goal was to predict the chances of survival of the spaceship passengers.

+4. car-insurance:
+- This is a binary classification task where I had to predict whether a driver will initiate a car insurance claim.